-When the justices have formed the districts, the persons in the parishes entitled to vote for guardians of the poor are to elect the wardens under all the regulations made by the Poor Law Board, which may prescribe the qualification of wardens, and is to have the same control over them as it has over the guardians of the poor.
-The system for the relief of pauperism is now applied to the business of the people; and the severe administrative rules supposed to be proper for it are to be made the rules of our general lives.
-The wardens, under the control of the Poor Law Board, are to constitute themselves into highway boards, each having a corporate seal, and all the property and powers now vested in existing surveyors of roads, and exercisable by them-a most indefinite expression-are to pass to the new highway boards.
+When the justices have formed the districts, the persons in the parishes entitled to vote for guardians of the poor are to elect the wardens under all the regulations made by the Poor Law Board which may prescribe the qualification of wardens and is to have the same control over them as it has over the guardians of the poor.
+The system for the relief of pauperism is now applied to the busi-ness of the people; and the severe administrative rules supposed to be proper for it are to be made the rules of our general lives.
+The wardens, under the control of the Poor Law Board, are to constitute themselves into highway boards, each having a corporate seal, and all the property and powers now vested in existing surveyors of roads, and exercisable by the new highway boards.
 All the property and power, too, which the parishes may have in the roads, are in like manner to pass to the way-wardens, the parishes receiving credit in the books of the boards for the property appropriated.
-The wardens being duly constituted, the justices at two consecutive meetings of quarter-sessions may make any alterations they think proper in highway districts, or may make new ones at their pleasure.
+The wardens being duly constituted, the justices at two consecutive meetings of quarter-sessions may make any alterations they think proper in highway districts, or muy make new ones at their pleasure.
 The highway boards are to appoint chairmen and sub-chairmen, clerks, treasurers, and surveyors, and will form in every disstrict nests of new officials, with good salaries, adding to the power and patronage of the Poor Law Board and the justices.
 All the highways now under the parish authorities will be under these boards, which are to make all the arrangements for keeping them in order.
 They may contract with any local bodies for taking on themselves, and keeping in order, any roads formed under any local acts, including turnpike roads.
-All the expenses of the new boards and of the roads are to be paid by rates, and the way-wardens are to have the power of demanding from the parishes whatever sums they may think proper, and the overseers of the poer will be compelled to appoint persons to levy the sums they require on any parish in default of the overseers.
-Thus England is now to be divided into highway diswill be under these boards, which are to make all tricts, in addition to the numerous other divisions, lay and secular, ancient and modern, into which it is already most inconveniently and discordantly cut up.
+All the expenses of the new boards and of the roads are to be paid by rates, and the way-wardens are to have the power of demanding from the parishes whatever sums they may think proper. to pay these sums, under the penalty of distraint.
+And to make quito sure of the money-one principal point-the highway boards, the mem-bers of which are irremovable, are authorised to appoint persons to levy the sums they require on any parish in default of the overseers.
+Thus England is now to be divided into highway districts, in addition to the numerous other divisions, lay and secular, ancient and modern, into which it is already most inconveniently and discordantly cut up.
 The legislature has a terrible repugnance to electoral districts, as something new and strange, but new districts of its own devising, complicating all our affairs, and adding to our expenses, seem readily to meet its approbation.
 They are accompanied, too, by a confiscation of the property of parishes-great as is the horror professed by our Legislature whenever confiscation is mentioned.